 Lane Center Atkinson Room

-In this presentation, Nolan will focus on the struggle for a renewed legitimacy in American policing.
+In this presentation, Nolan focuses on the struggle for a renewed legitimacy in American policing.
 Following decades of declining crime rates, there is a growing undercurrent of dissatisfaction with the status quo in American policing.
 The deaths of unarmed African-American men at the hands of the police in Ferguson, New York, Baltimore, North Charleston and other cities has raised serious concerns about the use and misuse of force by the police.
 The public discourse on the issue of police legitimacy is polarizing, which some suspect has put the police in danger of retaliatory violence.

 Nolan was a police officer in Wilmington, Del., for 13 years and a unit chief in the FBI’s Crime Analysis, Research and Development Unit.
 His research focuses on urban policing, intergroup relations and the measurement of crime.
 He is coauthor of “The Violence of Hate: Confronting Racism, Anti-Semitism and Other Forms of Bigotry.”

 The forum is co-sponsored by the African-American Studies Program, the Sociology Department and the FSU Honors Program.